- Let your friends and family know that you're trying to cut down so that they don't pressure you into drinking more

 4. Stay engaged!

 Being engaged with your course and your department and having a sense of purpose will helps you to maintain positive wellbeing.
-Attend your lectures, look for other opportunities to get involved with your department and remember find your passion.
+Attend your lectures, look for other opportunities to get involved with your department and remember to find your passion.